|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms|

 Identification of clitocyboid mushrooms, beyond a handful of easily recognized "field guide species," often depends on microscopic analysis--and Clitocybe literature for North America is hard to find and hard to work with.
 H. E. Bigelow's two-part monograph (1982, 1985) of the North American Species of Clitocybe is selling online for about $150 these days.
-If you are in California, the key from Denise Gregory's San Francisco State University masters thesis on Clitocybe in California can be found online at MykoWeb, without the species descriptions.
+If you are in California, Denise Gregory's San Francisco State University masters thesis on Clitocybe in California is essential.
 Further Clitocybe literature is listed below.

 Ammirati, J. F., A. D. Parker & P. B. Matheny (2007).
 Cleistocybe, a new genus of Agaricales.
 Mycoscience 48: 282-289.

 Barrasa, J. M, F. Esteve-Raventos & R. M. Dahncke (2006).
 Clitocybula canariensis (Tricholomataceae), a new brown-rot fungus from the Canary Islands (Spain).
 Fungal Diversity 22: 1-11.